erincatto/box2c/docs/simulation.md

 ```

 ### Position and Angle
-The body definition gives you the chance to initialize the position and angle of
+You can initialize the body position and angle in the body definition.
+This has far
-the body on creation.
-This has far better performance than creating the body at the
-world origin and then moving the body.
+better performance than creating the body at the world origin and then moving the body.

 > **Caution**:
 > Do not create a body at the origin and then move it.
 If you create